 Remove Theme button removes the theme from the Media Item.
 It does not delete the theme from your favorites list.
 After removing the theme, the Media Item will use the current default theme.

 Manage Themes button (see Manage Themes menu item below ).

 Select Lines - You can specify which lines of the text file should be included in the Text Screen.
 To display All lines, set the End line value to any number greater than the total number of lines in the text file. (ex.
 1 to 999)

-This is always one theme designated as the Default Theme.
-When a Text Screen Media Item does not have a selected theme, the Default Theme is used when you Play the Media Item.
+There is always one theme designated as the Default Theme.
+When a Text Screen Media Item does not have a selected theme or its theme cannot be found (ie it was deleted), the Default Theme is used when you Play the Media Item.

 One possible strategy for using the Default Theme, is to leave all (or most all) Media Items set to the Default Theme.
 Then you can change the Default Theme at any time to another one of your Favorite Themes .
 That one change will cause all of these Text Screens to have a new appearence when they are Played.